lrgazzella/ChatterBox/README.md

 # ChatterBox

-Chatterbox is a concurrency server which implements a chat service.
+Chatterbox is a concurrency server that implements a chat service made for the course of operating systems.